Best Restaurants With Entertainment in London

 circus for best restaurants with entertainment in London

 They serve weekend brunches followed by excellent pop-up entertainment, showcasing their talents.
 At the same time, customers indulge in a three-course menu with the option of adding bottomless prosecco and mimosas to the mix.
-For dinner, plan to share tempura, gyoza, and tataki dishes, as well as grilled meats and curries — all inspired by traditional Asian dishes with a bit of flare and glamor to them.
+For dinner, plan to share tempura, gyoza, and tataki dishes, as well as grilled meats and curries — all inspired by traditional Asian dishes with a bit of flare and glamour.
 There are also plenty of vegan and vegetarian options.
 Blue and purple spotlights shine over the stage as tables surround it, granting first-seat views to mind-blowing performances.
+One of London’s top restaurants with entertainment.

 Dans Le Noir

-Dans Le Noir is a unique sensory experience, part of the ten most original restaurants globally.
+Dans Le Noir is a unique sensory experience, one of the ten most original restaurants globally.
 It invites guests to rethink their relationship with food and its presentation by allowing them to dine in complete darkness.
-Here, your senses stop relying on sight and develop a mind on their own, making you taste food differently and become more aware of each feeling and flavor.
+Here, your senses stop relying on sight and develop a mind on their own, making you taste food differently and become more aware of each feeling and flavour.
 Aside from dinner, they also offer workshops for team-building skills.
-You savor snacks and wine in the dark while working with others on fun and interactive activities that will change your perspective about human relations to the world and each other.
+You savour snacks and wine in the dark while working with others on fun and interactive activities that will change your perspective about human relations with the world and each other.

-The venue definitely needs to be part of the best restaurants with entertainment in London list!
-At Dans Le Noir, you can have a romantic dinner with a partner or with a group of friends, as well as meet new and exciting people.
+The venue definitely needs to be one of the best restaurants with entertainment on the London list!
+At Dans Le Noir, you can have a romantic dinner with a partner or a group of friends and meet new and exciting people.
 The expert house sommelier offers a rich selection of wines and guides you through the blind tasting process while eating one of the three tasting menus provided.
 Natural and organic ingredients make up the food, awakening your senses in a way never imagined before.
-After dinner, you can look at pictures of the dishes and finally see what caused such a harmonized flavor explosion in your mouth.
+After dinner, you can look at pictures of the dishes and finally see what caused such a harmonized flavour explosion in your mouth.

 Sarastro

-Sarastro is located inside a Victorian building, with an Arabian Nights feeling once you enter the restaurant.
-Dazzling artwork covers the walls, right beside opera boxes where people can sit and enjoy their meal.
+Sarastro is inside a Victorian building, with an Arabian Nights feeling once you enter the restaurant.
+Dazzling artwork covers the walls beside opera boxes, where people can sit and enjoy their meals.
 These boxes are designed based on architectural styles, like Gothic, Ottoman, Rococo, or English.
 Tapestries on the floor create a welcoming environment, and the creative and unique furniture adds to the whole exotic experience.
-You can enter this “old curiosity shop” decorated establishment and enjoy Mediterranean cuisine while listening to live music and watching theater performances.
+You can enter this decorated “old curiosity shop” establishment and enjoy Mediterranean cuisine while listening to live music and watching theatre performances.
 They display erotic artwork inside the bathrooms, a distinctive restaurant feature.

 Piano Works

 Piano Works is a non-stop audience-led music bar and restaurant.
 You can request songs by writing them down on the request slip and handing the paper to a waiter or musician onstage.
-And feel free to sing along as they play your favorite music.
-In the end, don’t forget to tip the human jukebox as you leave the place.
-They have a venue at West End, which has more of a club vibe to it, and one in Farrington, for those who like concerts better.
-With over 85 musicians employed (and many of them coming to play independently), Piano Works can surprise you with their musical repertoire and capacity to play all night long.
+And feel free to sing along as they play your favourite music.
+Finally, don’t forget to tip the human jukebox as you leave the place.
+They have a venue at West End, which has more of a club vibe, and one in Farrington for those who like concerts better.
+With over 85 musicians employed (many coming to play independently), Piano Works can surprise you with their musical repertoire and capacity to play all night long.

-The Farrington unit is located inside a warehouse, fitting 400 people and always being at its total capacity.
+The Farrington unit is inside a warehouse, fitting 400 people and always at its total capacity.
 So book your table and be ready to stand up and dance with the crowd.
 Drink champagne, wine, beer, or classics and creative house cocktails.
-Eat from the gluten-free menu, the regular one (with lamb rump, 35-day dry-aged ribeye steak, and cod filet), or enjoy some brunch with the classic crowd-pleasing dishes.
+Eat from the gluten-free, regular menu (with lamb rump, 35-day dry-aged ribeye steak and cod filet), or enjoy brunch with the classic crowd-pleasing dishes.
 It is one of the best restaurants with entertainment in London.

 London Cabaret Club

-The London Cabaret Club celebrates British culture, both the old and the new.
-Here you will enjoy a fine-dining experience with exceptional service and artistic performances that illustrate different aspects of British heritage.
+The London Cabaret Club celebrates both the old and the new British culture.
+Here, you will enjoy a fine dining experience with exceptional service and artistic performances illustrating different aspects of British heritage.
 The shows vary from the best of British pop to carnival specials and a “Queen of Roses” performance.
 Designers carefully prepare the costumes and choreographies, bringing life to your experience.
 It is located inside a Victorian house, with a 1920s decor and design that takes you back to the glory days of art, shiny gowns, and dance performances.

 Different types of tickets give you access to various amenities and services.
 Some only cover the entrance, while others include tapas, a bottle of champagne, or a table closer to the stage, where you can see the action.
-The food comes in a set menu that follows seasonal trends and flavors.
-During special occasions, like Halloween or Christmas, a talented team of chefs and cooks in the kitchen craft special themed menus.
-During carnival week, for example, staple Caribbean flavors like papaya, coconut, pineapple, and plantain make up the dishes.
+The food comes in a set menu that follows seasonal trends and flavours.
+During special occasions, like Halloween or Christmas, a talented team of chefs and cooks in the kitchen craft special-themed menus.
+For example, staple Caribbean flavours like papaya, coconut, pineapple, and plantain make up the dishes during carnival week.

 Inamo